 For the LGBTQ community, minority stress compounds the risk factors for alcohol addiction.
 For example, transgender individuals are more likely to experience stigmas, and they may cope by abusing alcohol.
 Feelings of shame, anger, stress, and low self-esteem can arise from being a victim of discrimination, leading to more likely harmful coping behaviors like binge drinking.

-How Minority Stress and Anxiety Contributes to LGBTQ Alcohol Abuse
+How Minority Stress And Anxiety Contributes To LGBTQ Alcohol Abuse

 Members of the LGBTQ community belong to a minority group, which is often a source of stress.
-Minority stress is defined as “negative effects associated with adverse social conditions experienced by individuals of a marginalized social group.”
+Minority stress is defined as, “negative effects associated with adverse social conditions experienced by individuals of a marginalized social group.”
 In addition to the LGBTQ community, minority stress can affect members of certain racial groups, religious, or practitioners of alternative lifestyles.
 In response to internalized bigotry and discrimination, some LGBTQ people drink alcohol in the hopes of coping.

 How Alcohol Affects LGBTQ Women

 Research indicates that women in the LGBTQ community suffer higher rates of alcohol addiction than LGBTQ men.
-For examples, women who identify as lesbian were 3 times more likely to have an alcohol use disorder when compared to homosexual men and heterosexual women.
+For example, women who identify as lesbian were 3 times more likely to have an alcohol use disorder when compared to homosexual men and heterosexual women.
 Bisexual women were nearly 6.5 times more likely than heterosexual women to meet the Diagnostic and Statistical Manual 5th Edition criteria for alcohol dependence.

 The experiences of negative consequences from alcohol vary between lesbian and bisexual women.
 Lesbian women are 11 times more likely and bisexual women 2 or more times more likely to report negative consequences due to drinking.
 Ideas surrounding the numbers of lesbian and bisexual women battling alcoholism range from traditional and gender-based to trauma-based.
-For example, men often drink to portray an image of aggression or masculinity; however, women who endured sexual trauma and dealing with gender-based discrimination may have more incentive to drink alcohol.
+For example, men often drink to portray an image of aggression or masculinity; however, women who endured sexual trauma and are dealing with gender-based discrimination may have more incentive to drink alcohol.
 Lesbian or bisexual women who suffer alcoholism while pregnant suffer greater risks.

 LGBTQ-Friendly Treatment Options

 Finding treatment for alcoholism can seem like a hopeless or challenging task.
 Feeling like you may be misunderstood could cause you to hold back.
 Fortunately, treatment facilities are becoming more diverse and inclusive in their treatment programs.
-Inpatient rehab programs often feature LGBTQ-focused support groups enable members to be themselves, and openly discuss relevant themes in meetings.
+Inpatient rehab programs often feature LGBTQ-focused support groups that enable members to be themselves, and openly discuss relevant themes in meetings.

 There would be little judgement from people who may be more conservative in their views of human sexuality and relationships formats.
 Additionally, there are more holistic-inspired treatments, such as self-love, one-on-one counseling, and trust building.
 Detox would be monitored by a health professional for the best support to reduce symptoms of alcohol withdrawal.
-Lastly, traditional medications for alcoholism like Naltrexone and benzodiazepines are available.
+Lastly, traditional medications for alcoholism like Naltrexone and Benzodiazepines are available.

 Change Your Life For The Better

-Author: Krystina Murray | Last Edited: March 31, 2021
+Author: Krystina Murray | Last Edited: October 1, 2021